 WSCAH continues to pursue strong advocacy efforts to help push the needle on policies that affect our customers and other Emergency Food Providers in New York City.
-WSCAH has diligently advocated for a seat at the table and is now part of the New York City Innovative Capacity Coordination Group.
+WSCAH has diligently advocated for a seat at the table and is now part of the New York City Innovative Capacity Working Group.
 This group consists of key leaders from the Food Bank of New York City, United Way of New York City, Met Council, New York Common Pantry, the Campaign Against Hunger, and the Human Resource Administration/Department of Social Services (HRA) working alongside the Mayor’s Office for Food Policy.

 Additionally, WSCAH has led successful advocacy efforts on behalf of Emergency Food Providers and the communities we serve to provide vaccination access to the frontline workers who have been risking their health every day of the pandemic to ensure that New Yorkers can access the healthy food they need and deserve.